 The Middle and East branches of the Swift River joined north of town.
-Textiles and wood products predominated, and dozens of mills and factories took advantage of this water power, including distilleries, a tanyard, a box shop, a factory that made pearl buttons from oyster shells, and factories that produced Satinette fabric, a combination of wool and silk.
+Textiles and wood products predominated, and dozens of mills and factories took advantage of this water power, including distilleries, a tanyard, a box shop, a factory that made pearl buttons from oyster shells, and factories that wove Satinet, a cotton-wool fabric with a smooth surface for sturdy work clothes.
 The two major factories were the Swift River Company (1821-1935) and Minot Manufacturing Co., both of which made textiles.

 Enfield also had a lively export business in whetstones made of sandstone from Great Quabbin Mountain.
 The mountain was known for mysterious internal explosions, now explained as seismic activity, that used to shake the dishes off the walls of Enfield homes.
 Earlier, the Nipmuc Indians had given the mountain a wide berth, believing it to be the home of demons.